kieranelby/KingOfTheEtherThrone/README.md

 {"inputs":[],"type":"constructor"}]
 ```

 The Solidarity source code for the contract lives at [https://github.com/kieranelby/KingOfTheEtherThrone/blob/master/contracts/KingOfTheEtherThrone.sol].
-It was compiled with solidity 0.2.0-67c855c5 without optimization.
+It was compiled with solidity 0.2.0-67c855c5 without optimization, just in case you want to verify the code matches the bytecode.

 ## Where to Find the Throne